coderkarthiko/dl2/README.md

 ![](optims.gif)

 ## dl2.py
 dl2 is dl but with convolution, transpose convolution, sub-sampling and super-sampling layers.
 Has a Keras-like (kinda :')) API.
-It used Numba to accelerate NumPy computations but even with fewer parameters than a MLP, CNNs seem to perform slower as the convolution operation is not optimized. dl2 uses the standard backpropagation algorithm for MLPs but also supports convolution, transpose convolution, sub-sampling and super-sampling (can be used for making GANs and auto-encoders!).
+It used Numba to accelerate NumPy computations but even with fewer parameters than an MLP, CNNs seem to perform slower as the convolution operation is not optimized. dl2 uses the standard backpropagation algorithm for MLPs but also supports convolution, transpose convolution, sub-sampling and super-sampling (can be used for making GANs and auto-encoders!).
 For the same neural net architecture, TF and PyTorch still seem to beat neural net operations written in pure NumPy.
-Uses XAVIER and HE initialization and supports most GD optimizers (we can add more if we want).
+Uses XAVIER initialization and supports most GD optimizers (we can add more if we want).

 ![](LeNet-5.jpg)